 Following the liberation of the Dachau concentration camp, American troops felt an urge to personally punish the camp's guards.
 What exactly transpired still isn't known.

-The Dachau concentration camp was located in the state of Bavaria, Germany and was the first concentration camp established by the Nazi regime.
+The Dachau concentration camp, located in the state of Bavaria, Germany, was the first concentration camp established by the Nazi regime.

 On April 29, 1945, Dachau was liberated by the U.S seventh Army’s 45th Infantry Division.